mrc-ide/orderly-tutorial/README.md

 The site will build when pushed to GitHub, so failures will show on a PR.
 It will push to `gh-pages` automatically when merged.

 Documentation for quarto is [here](https://quarto.org/docs/guide/) and for revealjs presentations specifically [here](https://quarto.org/docs/presentations/revealjs/)

+Links between parts of the site:

+* From a *non-slide* `.qmd` you can use `whatever.qmd` as a target and it will work fine
+* From the slides this won't work, and I can't find a good reason why or discussion of a workaround.
+Include a manual link to the final rendered version.